 "A Dutchman without a bike is like a fish without water" so the saying goes.
-In Holland, with nearly one bicycle for every person, everyone rides - even the king and queen.
+In Holland, with nearly one bicycle for every person, everyone rides—even the royals.
 And in bike-crazy Belgium, home of cycling great Eddie Merckx, passion for le vélo is legendary.
 You'll find it all makes sense, the Dutch and Belgian zeal for two wheels.
 You'll find it in the pastoral flat-as-a-pannekoek landscape, amid the flower fields and silent canals.
 And in the timeless towns and storybook villages.
-You'll even find it post-ride - whether in the form of a fine Belgian Lambic or delectable Belgian chocolates.
+You'll even find it post-ride—whether in the form of a fine Belgian Lambic or delectable Belgian chocolates.
 We invite you and your gang to bike with us in Holland and Belgium.
 And feel the love.

 Days 1-2 Timeless scenery straight out of a Dutch masterpiece Begin with a leisurely ride from Alkmaar to Santpoort, located on the edge of a scenic coastal forest Savor traditional pannenkoeken (pancakes) by day and Michelin-starred cuisine by night In the spring, admire the vibrant floral designs at Keukenhof, the world's largest flower garden Pedal past forests and windmills on your way to Holland's charming coast Emerald-green fields and horse farms lead the way to The Hague, our home for the next two nights.

-Days 4-6 Uncover the captivating history and culture of two countries in a single trip Pedal over the border into Belgium It's a scenic spin to romantic Bruges - nearly car-free and ideal for exploring on foot Discover the medieval city's nooks and crannies, narrow cobblestone streets, steep-gabled brick houses, lofty spires and meandering canals Kids are treated to a chocolate tasting at a local shop Bike to the Flemish village of Diksmuide, once the heart of Belgian resistance in World War I Enjoy a final spin through charming Oostkerke, considered one of the most beautiful villages in Flanders.
+Days 4-6 Uncover the captivating history and culture of two countries in a single trip Pedal over the border into Belgium It's a scenic spin to romantic Bruges—nearly car-free and ideal for exploring on foot Discover the medieval city's nooks and crannies, narrow cobblestone streets, steep-gabled brick houses, lofty spires and meandering canals Kids are treated to a chocolate tasting at a local shop Bike to the Flemish village of Diksmuide, once the heart of Belgian resistance in World War I Enjoy a final spin through the forests and over the canals around Bruges.

 - Uncover the captivating history and culture of two countries in a single trip